MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-active-directory.md

 ms.localizationpriority: medium
 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
-description: "Provides Office admins with information about using Active Directory to activate volume licensed versions of Office 2019 and Office 2016, including Project and Visio."
+description: "Provides Office admins with information about using Active Directory to activate volume licensed versions of Office, Project, and Visio."
 ---

 # Activate volume licensed versions of Office by using Active Directory